What Not To Do During Implantation?

 You may be wondering what foods to avoid during implantation, and the #1 thing to cut out is processed food.

-Processed food should really be cut from your diet at all times, but especially through the two week wait.
-Processed foods are packed with preservatives and chemicals that can make your body very unhappy.
+Processed food should never be a part of your diet, but be extra mindful to cut it out during the two-week wait.
+Processed foods are packed with preservatives and chemicals that can make your body unhappy.

-Studies show that proteins the body makes after eating sugary and highly-processed foods (AGEs) actually have the power to change the environment of the womb, which, of course, affects fertility.
+Studies show that proteins the body makes after eating sugary and highly-processed foods (AGEs) can change the womb’s environment, which, of course, affects fertility.

 Read More: Your Complete Guide to Surviving the Two Week Wait

-Now that you know all the things you shouldn’t do during this two week period, let’s talk about the things that you should do to make your implantation a better experience and aim for implantation success.
+Now that you know everything you shouldn’t do during this two-week period, let’s talk about what you should do to make your implantation a better experience and aim for implantation success.

 Relax

-Cut out stress in your life and relax as much as possible.
-This may look like saying “no” to obligations, taking time to meditate in the morning, limiting your social media intake, asking others for help, and more.
+Cut out stress from your life and relax as much as possible.
+This may look like saying “no” to obligations, meditating in the morning and before bed, limiting your social media intake, asking others for help, and more.

 Make stress a thing of the past during this time (and ideally, always).